brandonbloom/terra-java/README.md

 object files ready for loading in to your own JVM process.

+## Status

+This project is a work-in-progress.
+Nothing really works as advertised yet.

 ## Getting Started

 Try the examples below, then see [the guide](./doc/guide.md).